slavisakrstic/postblog/backend/README.md

 - Backend Application

 ## Run in docker
+- `docker network create tx` - if it is not created
+- `docker network create pgadmin` - if it is not created
-- `docker-componse up -d` - will start PG, PG Admin and the backend application
+- `docker-compose up -d` - will start PG, PG Admin and the backend application

 ## URLs
 - Applicaction is running on http://localhost:3010